Placid Express Review

 With Placid Express, you can send bank-to-bank transfers and instant SpotCash pickups at authorized payout locations with only a tracking number and government-issued ID.

 If you pay with a credit or debit card, your transfers are typically completed in an hour.
 Otherwise, your recipient could wait up to three business days to see your funds.

 How much will I pay to send money with Placid Express?

 How much you’ll pay varies by transfer amount, destination country, transfer method and how you’re paying — making it hard to pin down your exact fees ahead of time.

-For example, you can send $5,000 to India from your bank account without a transfer fee.
-If you send the same amount to India with a debit card, you’ll pay $14.99, and credit card payments jump to $214.99 in fees.
+For example, you can send $5,000 to India from your bank account with a $1 transfer fee.
+If you send the same amount to India with a debit card, you’ll pay $1, and credit card payments jump to $201 in fees.
 Note that each method also comes with a slightly different exchange rate on your currency.

 How are Placid Express’s exchange rates?

 Placid Express boasts competitive exchange rates — especially to India.
 Exchange rates vary slightly by transfer method, with bank account payments tending to come with stronger exchange rates than debit or credit card payments.